Geoffrey Parker (historian): Honours

 According to Tonio Andrade and William Reger: Few people of his generation have had such an important influence on our understanding of the early modern world.
 He’s written on military history, financial history, the history of crime, Spanish history, Dutch history, religious history, global history, and most recently, environmental history.
-His work is known throughout the world—he’s been translated into more than a dozen languages—and he’s particularly revered in Spain and the Netherlands.
-He has trained and mentored several generations of scholars by instilling in them his characteristic and successful recipe for historical research: focusing on big questions but keeping one's feet on the ground, or, as he might put it, one's ass in the archives.
+His work is known throughout the world—he's been translated into more than a dozen languages—and he’s particularly revered in Spain and the Netherlands.
+He has trained and mentored several generations of scholars by instilling in them his characteristic and successful recipe for historical research: focusing on big questions but keep your feet on the ground, or, as he might put it, your ass in the archives.

 Parker is a Fellow of the British Academy (FBA).
 He is a Corresponding Fellow of the Royal Society of Edinburgh (FRSE).

 He was awarded the Joseph Sullivant Medal by OSU in 2021.
 In 2014, Parker was awarded the British Academy Medal for his book Global Crisis: War, Climate Change and Catastrophe in the Seventeenth Century.

 Amongst the foreign honours he holds, he is a member of the Order of Alfonso X the Wise and was granted the Great Cross of the Order of Isabella the Catholic by the Spanish government.
 He has received honorary doctorates from the Catholic University of Brussels (Belgium) and the University of Burgos (Spain).
 He is also a corresponding member of the Spanish Real Academia de la Historia (since 1987), and member of the Royal Netherlands Academy of Arts and Sciences since 2005.
 In 2012 he was awarded the Dr. A. H. Heineken Prize for History by the Royal Netherlands Academy of Arts and Sciences for his outstanding scholarship on the social, political and military history of Europe between 1500 and 1650, in particular Spain, Philip II, and the Dutch Revolt; for his contribution to military history in general; and for his research on the role of climate in world history.

 In 1999, he was awarded the Samuel Eliot Morison Prize for lifetime achievement given by the Society for Military History.